As an Amazon Associate I earn from qualifying purchases.

 Conclusion

 Purified water does not dehydrate you.
-Drinking purified water is a safe and healthy choice, as it helps to provide you with clean and contaminant-free water.
-However, it is important to note that purified water may lack certain minerals that are present in unfiltered water sources.
+Drinking purified water is a safe and wise choice, as it helps to provide you with clean and contaminant-free water.
+However, it is important to note that purified water may lack certain minerals in unfiltered water sources.

 As an Amazon Associate, I earn from qualifying purchases